TeseoLou/codoku/README.md

 ### **5.1.2 Sound Toggle**

 The Sound Toggle is an accessibility-focused control that lets users mute or enable Codoku’s in-game sound effects.
 It enhances user autonomy and caters to sensory-sensitive individuals by ensuring all audio is opt-in.
 This toggle manages feedback sounds like clue activations, number selections, page changes, win animations, and errors.
 By default, sound is muted on first visit to support inclusive design.
-Users can click or tap the switch labeled "Sound" in the navbar to toggle between muted and active states.
+Users can click or tap the switch labeled 'Sound' in the navbar to toggle between muted and active states.
 Color and icon updates provide immediate visual feedback.

 ![Sound Toggle Demo](docs/figures/gifs/sound-toggle.gif)
 *Demonstration of the sound toggle controlling global audio state across the site.*